Mindy Finn

 Mindy Finn (born February 10, 1981) is an American digital media expert, political and technology consultant, and entrepreneur.
 She worked as a digital strategist for the Republican Party, most notably for George W. Bush and Mitt Romney's presidential campaigns in 2004 and 2008, respectively, and became the vice presidential candidate for Evan McMullin's 2016 presidential campaign.
-She co-founded the organizations Stand Up Republic and Empowered Women, and works to make elections more inclusive.
+Finn co-founded the organizations Stand Up Republic and Empowered Women, working to make elections more inclusive.
+She joined the Forward Party in 2026.

 Early life and education

 Finn was born in Houston and raised as an only child by her single mother in Kingwood, Texas.
 She attended Kingwood High School, where she was a member of the drill team and National Honor Society, as well as a math tutor.
 Finn earned her bachelor's degree in journalism from Boston University, and a master's degree in political management at George Washington University (GWU).
 She was named a fellow at GWU's Institute of Politics, Democracy and the Internet in 2007.